kjhangiani/ember-cli-dotenv/README.md

 [![Build Status](https://travis-ci.org/fivetanley/ember-cli-dotenv.svg)](https://travis-ci.org/fivetanley/ember-cli-dotenv)
 # Ember CLI Dotenv

-# This is a fork of fivetanley/ember-cli-dotenv with PR#6 by github.com/gniquil that I created just to ease by deployment via NPM.
+This is a fork of fivetanley/ember-cli-dotenv with PR#6 by github.com/gniquil that I created just to ease my deployment via NPM.
 All credit goes to the original authors.
+This repo is not intended for production use, just learning from it.

 # Installation